marrobi/PartsUnlimitedMRP/docs/HOL_Docker_Deploy_ACR_ACS/README.md

 ```

-Please take note of:
+Continue with the next task while ACS deploys.
+When complete please take note of:

 * agentFQDN
 * masterFQDN
-* sshKeyValue

 ###Task 3: Set up a Secured Continuous Integration (CI) with Visual Studio Team Services (VSTS)